flub78/ANdroidImc/README.md

 - Change toast attributes
 - Include drawable images, icons in the toast messages, etc.
-- Still some string to localize in the Java code

 ### Improvements

-- Compute BMI when the user hits "Enter"

 ### Features
 - Store history